 A Cuff Bracelet for All Reasons

-Cuff bracelets are one my favorite kinds of jewelry because I can see them, you can see them, and there’s a pretty good amount of real estate on one for some interesting visual effects.
+Cuff bracelets are one my favorite kinds of jewelry because I can see them and you can see them.
+Plus there’s a pretty good amount of real estate on one for some interesting visual effects.
 That bracelet of mine gets so much wear because it has a number of different features that make it work in different situations.
 I love designs that combine competing sensibilities successfully, especially opposites.
 I like to feel the push and pull of different elements, as one or another is constantly calling to me and keeping my attention.